EducationalTestingService/rsmtool/doc/config_rsmtool.rst

         - a table with percentiles and outliers; and
         - a barplot showing he number of truncated outliers for each feature.

-    - ``features_by_group``: Shows boxplots with distributions of raw feature values by each of the :ref:`subgroups <subgroups>` specified in the configuration file.
+    - ``features_by_group``: Shows boxplots with distributions of raw feature values by each of the :ref:`subgroups <subgroups_rsmtool>` specified in the configuration file.

     - ``preprocessed_features``: Shows analyses of preprocessed features:

         - histograms showing the distributions of preprocessed features values;
         - the correlation matrix between all features and the human score;
-        - a barplot showing marginal and partial correlations between all features and the human score, and, optionally, response length if :ref:`length_column <length_column>` is specified in the config file.
+        - a barplot showing marginal and partial correlations between all features and the human score, and, optionally, response length if :ref:`length_column <length_column_rsmtool>` is specified in the config file.

     - ``pca``: Shows the results of principal components analysis on the processed feature values: